This post may contain affiliate links. Please read how we make money for more information.

 14. House Painter

 Most people paint their houses during the summer months when the weather is warm and the paint can quickly dry.
+Many also like to paint their front door red or put a fresh coat of white paint on their fence.
 Because of this, there are usually many painting jobs available during this time.

 Finding work as a house painter during the summer is usually not difficult.
 Many companies advertise for painters, and you can always check directly with the businesses themselves.